dulayjm/PyTorch-Psychophysics-Learning/README.md

 # Psychophysics-loss

-This repository walks through integrating a simple psychophysics parameters gathered from a 2AFC Amazon Turk Experiment.
-The full dataset will be released soon.
-For now, utilize the `small_acc.csv` for quick computations.
+The paper associated with this code will be published in the future.

 ### Usage

-1. Install Depedencies.
+1. Install Depedencies

 ```
 python3 venv -m env
 source env/bin/activate
 pip3 install -r requirements.txt
 ```

+2. Get files

+You will need `.csv` files and directories from these links in order to run the larger experiments:

+TODO: upload google drive links ...

 2. Run via scripts